 If we take care of the land and our bodies of water, they will take care of us.
 I've seen firsthand the deleterious effects of pollution and climate change and I support government action to curtail the harm done and to work toward sensible opportunities for clean energy production that benefit our environment, and when possible, our economy.

 We have seen the devastating losses and harmful societal impact from mass shootings and gun violence time and time again.
 I was raised in a family of hunters, but I am decidedly firm in my stance on responsible gun safety and ownership.
-I believe background checks are absolutely necessary, that assault rifles do not belong in the hands of ordinary civilians, and I would support the ERPO "red flag" bill currently moving through the Colorado General Assembly.
+I believe background checks are absolutely necessary, that assault rifles do not belong in the hands of ordinary civilians, and I support the ERPO "red flag" bill that passed out of the Colorado General Assembly in 2019.

 We all love Colorado and the quality of life afforded here, but we’re no strangers to the day-to-day difficulties some folks have in meeting their housing needs.
 As the Denver Metro area continues to grow, Aurora is feeling the pinch, too.
 As a homeowner in Aurora, I’m incredibly lucky to have my housing needs met, but I also believe in protections and programs for tenants at risk of eviction and homeowners at risk of foreclosure.
 We should all have the right to housing security, even when unforeseen challenges are hurled our way.

 Everyone needs to get from their A to B daily, and they deserve to do so safely and quickly.
 We need major reinvestments in our roads and crumbling infrastructure, and there is also much room for improvement in public transit options.
 I would look forward to working with other lawmakers, CDOT, and RTD in improving infrastructure and options.